Enjoy the Chinese New Year with 8 Fascinating Facts!

-While the UK observes the New Year on the eve of January 1ST, the date for Chinese New Year changes annually.
-While the Chinese New Year will always falls between January 21st and February 20th, the exact date is determined by the Chinese lunar calendar, each year.
-This year, January 28th is the official date of the Chinese New Year.
+While the UK observes the New Year on the eve of January 1st, the date for the Chinese New Year changes annually.
+While the Chinese New Year will always fall between January 21st and February 20th, the exact date is determined by the lunar calendar each year.

 Every Chinese New Year marks the beginning of a new animal's zodiac year.
-This is an extremely old custom, which see each Chinese New Year being named by one of 12 animals in their zodiac cycle.
-2017 is the year of the Rooster.
-This ties in nicely with the fact that any Chinese people still have strong affiliations with astrology as well as other New Year superstitions.
+This is an extremely old custom, which sees each Chinese New Year being named after one of 12 animals in their zodiac cycle.
+This ties in nicely with the fact that many Chinese people still have strong affiliations with astrology as well as other New Year superstitions.
+2019 is the Year of the Pig, and you can find out more about the Zodiac story and what this means for the year to come in our Year of the Pig blog.

-Oddly, and even though it occurs in the winter, the Chinese refer to their New Year holidays as the 'Spring Festival' (chūnjié /chwnn-jyeah/ 春节).
-Why?
-Well, this is explained by the fact that the 'Start of Spring' (4th–18th February) is the first of the terms in the traditional solar calendar.
+Despite the fact that the Chinese New Year will always begin during January or February, the holiday is also referred to as the 'Spring Festival'.
+This is explained by the fact that the 'Start of Spring' (4th–18th February) is the first of the terms in the traditional solar calendar.
 Even with the winter season’s weather continuing, the Chinese 'Start of Spring' is a point that marks the end of the coldest part of winter, traditionally a time when the Chinese were able to start looking forward to the beginning of the spring season.

 So, as a result, New Year's Eve is a time when the embarrassing interrogations of the singles takes place!
 It’s widely known that parents can take matters into their own hands and arrange dates, with a view to marriage, for their unattached children.